CarlosEduardoChiarellaBraga/Poker/README.md

 4. Blinds/Button shift;
 5. Check the hand strength & attribute a value to each one of them, in order that the highest value will be the best hand;
 6. Hand winner and pot award

+## Prediction system:
+At predict.py you can predict how often your hand is beating a Villain's range, assuming he is playing GTO.